 – Plan out your buses and trains ahead of time, especially for trains as they need at least 3 days in advance.

 – As I mentioned above, plan transportation in advance but also plan on that transportation not following the time schedule.
 Traveling via land is like playing the game “The Oregon Trail”, you may break an axle, loose a wheel, or get the measles.
 It may take you a lot longer to get somewhere than anticipated.

 – If you are traveling on an overnight bus WEAR WARM CLOTHES as they blast the A/C making it impossible to sleep in between shivers.
 For real the coldest I’ve ever been and I’ve lived in the middle of the Rocky Mountains

 – Don’t give money to begging children as it doesn’t teach them anything positive.
 The Myanmar people work hard and earn their living.

-- Interact with the people!
+– Interact with the people!
 The people of Myanmar are friendly, eager, and want to learn about the world.
-Joe and I were approached by 2 teenage girls to attend there English class so the class could practice their English and learn about where we were from.
-We ended up staying all afternoon and it has been one of the best experiences of our lives.
+Joe and I were approached by 2 teenage girls to attend their English class so they could practice their English and learn about where we were from.
+We ended up staying all afternoon it was the best experience we had in Myanmar.

 – Finally, shit happens and but the journey not the destination is what counts!